 In most cases, lawsuit judgments are dischargeable in bankruptcy.
 But if a judgment lien has attached to your property, you will have to file a separate motion to avoid the lien.
 Your discharge will not automatically get rid of liens on your property.

 Find more information about debt relief and bankruptcy.

 Sometimes hiring a lawyer is your best option when filing for bankruptcy.
 Here are some common questions about hiring a lawyer.

 In general, petition preparers offer nothing more than a typing service.
 They are not allowed to give you any legal advice.
 Petition preparers complete the necessary bankruptcy forms with the information you provide them.

-No, you are not required to have an attorney in order to file for bankruptcy.
-If you are willing to put in the necessary time and research, you may be able to file a simple Chapter 7 bankruptcy on your own.
+No, as long as you’re an individual, you are not required to have an attorney to file for bankruptcy.
+If you are willing to put in the necessary time and research, you might be able to file a simple Chapter 7 bankruptcy on your own.
 However, for more complicated bankruptcies and Chapter 13 cases, it is recommended that you hire an attorney.